arcanistzed/scs/README.md

 ### Integration with the Core Combat Tracker

 This module updates the Combat Tracker as you use it for better compatibility, but hides the buttons for changing turns.
 This module also prevents any turns to be assigned, so that you don't see any highlighting for such in the Combat Tracker.
-SCS prompts to end combat whenever the round is equal to zero and will start a new combat once the round is changed above that.
+SCS prompts to end combat whenever the round is equal to zero and will start a new combat if there is none when loading.
 The module will end the combat when all the combatants are removed.
 There is also a setting to hide the default Combat Tracker.

 ### Hides itself when there is no Combat